FOREX-Dollar extends rally after Fed, yen held back by BoJ

 "This is mainly dollar strength," said Ulrich Leuchtmann, head of currency research at Commerzbank in Frankfurt.

-"The yen has suffered most because of 'risk-on', due to (Fed chairman Ben) Bernanke's promise not to hike rates for the foreseeable future."
+"The yen has suffered most because of 'risk-on', due to (Fed chairman) Bernanke's promise not to hike rates for the foreseeable future."

 MORE FROM BOJ TO COME